clemargue-ddog/clemargue-ddog/README.md

 ### Hi there 👋

+I'm **Côme Lemargue**, working as a Corporate IT Support Technician at Datadog.
+This is a corporate account.
+If you want to check my personal projects, feel free to go to [my other profile](https://www.github.com/Thesalmar)

+Thank you!

+⚡
+---
+Fun fact : My previous company's office is literally next door to our Paris office

 <!--
 **clemargue-ddog/clemargue-ddog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.